Friedrich42/murrr.space/content/posts/smartid-integration.md

 ```

 The next thing you need is relying party information.
 I'll use DEMO and empty UUID value for demo purposes.
-You can easily work with demo environment, so it is easier to test everything before release, but you will need to acquire real values for production use.
+You can easily work with a demo environment, so it is easier to test everything before release, but you will need to acquire real values for production use.
 You can refer to [documentation](https://github.com/SK-EID/smart-id-documentation#22-relying-party-rest-interface) for more information.

-SmartID uses allowedInteractionsOrder parameter to list interactions that should be available to client.
+SmartID uses allowedInteractionsOrder parameter to list interactions that should be available to the client.
 Not all app versions can support all interactions though.
 The Smart-ID server is aware of which app installations support which interactions.
-When processing an RP request the first interaction supported by the app is taken from allowedInteractionsOrder list and sent to client.
+When processing an RP request the first interaction supported by the app is taken from allowedInteractionsOrder list and sent to the client.
 For more details refer to [documentation](https://github.com/SK-EID/smart-id-documentation#237-allowed-interactions-order)

-Finally after collecting all the data, you have the body of your request to the relying party.
+Finally, after collecting all the data, you have the body of your request to the relying party.

 ```python
 request_verification_code_data = {